-    If you’ve already ticked Rotto off your Perth bucket list, consider tacking Seal Island or Penguin Island onto it!
-Named quite literally for the local animals that call the islands their home, these beautiful spots are part of a greater marine park that is only 45 minutes from Perth.
+If you’ve already ticked Rotto off your Perth bucket list, consider adding Seal Island or Penguin Island to it!
+Named quite literally for the local animals that call the islands their home, these beautiful spots are part of a greater Shoalwater Islands Marine Park, only 45 minutes from Perth.

 Day 4: Exploring Perth’s Beaches

 It’s been a busy few days, so now’s the time to kick back and soak up some of those Aussie rays from one of Perth’s many famous beaches.
-Just slip, slop, slap on the sunscreen as the sun Down Under can have a bite to it!
+Just slip, slop, and slap on the sunscreen as the sun Down Under can have a bite to it!

-Perhaps Perth’s most famous stretch of sand, Cottesloe Beach is worth its weight in excellent reviews and is part of what is commonly referred to as “The Sunset Coast”- a nod to the majestic Indian Ocean sunsets you can enjoy here.
+Perhaps Perth’s most famous stretch of sand, Cottesloe Beach, is worth its weight in excellent reviews and is part of what is commonly referred to as “The Sunset Coast.”
+It’s a nod to the majestic Indian Ocean sunsets you can enjoy here.

 Tucked away on the north coast of Perth, Mullaloo Beach is quieter than its aforementioned coastal cousins, with perfect waters and clean, soft sand.
-This is a great spot for a relaxed BBQ – Aussie style – – on the grass recreation area behind the beach.
-Just don’t mention throwing another “shrimp on the barbie” to locals.
-Besides, they don’t call them “shrimp” – they call them “prawns”.
+This is a great spot for a relaxed BBQ – Aussie style – on the grass recreation area behind the beach.
+Just don’t mention throwing another “shrimp on the Barbie” to locals.
+Besides, they don’t call them “shrimp” – they call them “prawns.”

 From Perth: Pinnacles Desert Sunset & Star-Gazing Tour | “Discover the magic of the Pinnacles Desert and the Swan Valley on an 11-hour guided tour.
 Head to the heart of the Swan Valley to visit an award-winning winery and sample wine, honey and chocolate.
 Head west to the Turquoise Coast and keep an eye out for native wildlife.
 Stop in Lancelin for a walk along the beach.
 Experience the thrill of sandboarding down giant sand dunes.
-Board the bus and visit Ngilgen Lookout for views over the Indian Ocean.
+Board the bus and visit Nilgen Lookout for views over the Indian Ocean.
 Enjoy dinner at the Observation Deck in the Pinnacles Desert, accompanied by a glass of Margaret River wine.
 See the sun set over the Indian Ocean and later marvel at the stars with the help of astro binoculars and a telescope.”

 Day 5: Venture Out to Harbourside Fremantle

-You guessed it.
-Freo.
+You guessed it: Freo.

 The AFL team that hails from here, the Fremantle Dockers, say it repeatedly in their team song.
-I miss Australia…but I digress.
+Oh, I miss Australia…but I digress.

 Fremantle is a port city that’s technically part of the greater Perth area, but for all intents and purposes, it really is its own little part of the world.
-Located on the Swan River, Fremantle is warm, friendly and has so much to do you could easily spend a few days here.
+Located on the Swan River, Fremantle is warm, friendly, and has so much to do you could easily spend a few days here.

-After a day of being on your feet exploring your newfound surrounds, it’s high time for a tipple or two.
-And no trip to “Freo” is complete without a trip to Aussie institution Little Creatures Brewing.
-Founded in the Western Australia city, Little Creatures has wet the whistles of Aussies for almost 20 years, and the crew here call themselves “Hop Heads”.
+Found near the South Perth Foreshore, Little Creatures has wet the whistles of Aussies for almost 20 years, and the crew here call themselves “Hop Heads.”
 Enjoy their brews right at the source.
 Just be sure to get an Uber back to your hotel when you’re all “hopped up.”

 Read this article titled A Day in Fremantle for more information about what you should do, places to eat, and other recommendations for this charming destination!